 Opening people’s eyes about the climate crisis

-Education, both for the young and as life-long learning, is key to climate action: Empowering teachers will be essential to achieve the turnaround that is needed in taking care of our planet.
+Whether one chooses to focus on health, the environment, or decarbonisation, all action on climate change requires knowledge.
+But knowledge on its own is not enough; it needs to be translated and disseminated by way of education.
+Therefore, education, both for the young and as life-long learning, is key to climate action.
+In the UK, a lack of knowledge about climate change has even been identified as the most important barrier to engagement in climate action.1 Empowering teachers will be essential to achieve the turnaround that is needed in taking care of our planet.
 Access to education, modern teaching tools and inspiring educational materials make a difference in helping children learn why and how the planet is warming and what can be done to stop this.

 Philanthropists with an interest in education can target their commitments on a wide range of climate issues.
 You can support programmes that help children learn about nature and the effects climate change has on the natural world.
 You can empower climate teachers and educators by supporting better training and resources in kindergartens and classrooms.
 Providing funding to allow more students to pursue climate-related degrees or vocational training in green industries will also help taking better care of both our planet and future generations.